 - Give yourself a rest.
 If you’re a spokesperson who is always on the road, you may be cramming too many meetings into one day.
 Don’t schedule back-to-back interviews.
 You need to allow time to eat and relax so you’re fresh for your next meeting.
 Hire a driver to take you around.
 You’ll conserve energy and, besides, you don’t need the stress of getting lost in a new city.

-Moving to 2016, Hillary Clinton and Donald Trump’s messages have not gotten stall, as they are constantly changing!
+Back in 2016, Hillary Clinton and Donald Trump’s messages did not get stale because they were constantly changing!
 We do not advocate that either.

 A key question you can ask yourself if you find your stump speech growing stale: “Do I believe in what I’m saying?”